 To return to the SAP Fiori Launchpad screen, choose Home.

-To look up the line items of account 71000### in company code US###, choose the SAP Fiori app Display G/L Account Line Items — Reporting View.
+To look up the line items of account 710### in company code US00, choose the SAP Fiori app Display G/L Account Line Items — Reporting View.

 Run the report for current period.